awslabs/aws-iot-device-client/README.md

 *It is important to note the interval's recommended minimum is 300 seconds, anything less than this is subject to being throttled.*
 Starting the AWS IoT Device Client will now start the Device Defender feature.
 The device will begin publishing reports with all of the available [device-side metrics](https://docs.aws.amazon.com/iot/latest/developerguide/detect-device-side-metrics.html) (*You can see an example report at the bottom of the link*).

 The rest of the functionality and interaction with Device Defender will be on the cloud-side, where you can create things like security profiles and alarms to monitor the metrics your device publishes.
+[How to use AWS IoT Device Defender detect](https://docs.aws.amazon.com/iot/latest/developerguide/detect-HowToHowTo.html).

 ## Logging
 The AWS IoT Device Client has the capability to log directly to standard output or write logs to a log file.
 For